-After this process, the sample should be washed and allow to dry thoroughly.
-Once dry, a release agent should be applied to the embedded mold so that the sample can be tested face down
+After this process, the sample should be washed and allowed to dry thoroughly.
+Once dried, a release agent should be applied to the embedded mold so that the sample can be tested face-down.

 Once placed, slowly inject the potting material into the embedded mold to ensure that the sample is vertical.
 After the sample is evacuated in a vacuum embed machine, it can be taken out and allowed to cure at room temperature.

-On the sandpaper, the cutting force is rotated at an angle the sandpaper to grind the sample precisely to the position to be inspected.
-When grinding, it is necessary to flush the water in an appropriate amount to avoid the sample until the last wear scar is removed.
-Once done, then rinse the sample with running water and blow dry.
+On the sandpaper, the cutting force is rotated at an angle to grind the sample precisely to the position to be inspected.
+When grinding, it is necessary to flush an appropriate amount of water to avoid the sample until the last wear scar is removed.
+Once done, rinse the sample with running water and blow dry.

-Polishing must be done until a mirror effect is acheived.
-It is an important step to see the complete slice.
+Polishing must be done until a mirror effect is achieved.
+It is an important step to obtain the complete slice.
 The polishing is divided into three steps: rough throwing, fine throwing, and ultra-fine throwing.

 6. Conduct Inspection

 Now, you should be able to confirm whether there are holes or cracks in the joint while observing the tinning degree or coating thickness.
-General rule of thumb is that you should try to check at 200 times magnification (or higher) to avoid misjudgment.
-A sample view of this is pictured below, at left.
+The general rule of thumb is that you should try to check at 200 times magnification (or higher) to avoid misjudgment.
+A sample view of this is shown below.

-The intensity of the focal length of the photomicrograph should be adjusted appropriately to give the best image quality.
-Start the image capture software, capture the image and enter the file name, and save the image in the appropriate folder.
-Now, we have saved our specimen and our solder joints are completed.
+The intensity of the focal length of the photograph should be adjusted appropriately to give the best image quality.
+Start the image capture software, capture the image and save the image in an appropriate folder.
+Now, we have saved our specimen and our solder joint process is complete.